Drup/drup.github.io/_posts/2016-08-02-difflists.md

     'ty = 'a -> 'v
     'ty - 'v = 'a

 Or, phrased in English: "If we remove `'v` from `'ty`, we get the content".
-Of course, this arithmetic doesn't make the slightest sense[^1], but it can give a good intuition.
+Of course, this arithmetic doesn't make the slightest sense (even if we consider [the algebra of types](https://chris-taylor.github.io/blog/2013/02/10/the-algebra-of-algebraic-data-types/)), but it can give a good intuition.

-[^1]: Even if we consider [the algebra of types](https://chris-taylor.github.io/blog/2013/02/10/the-algebra-of-algebraic-data-types/)

 {% highlight ocaml %}
 # let l1 = Cons (1, Cons ("bla", Nil)) ;;